 Meanwhile, Maric went on a special ops mission to confront Severan, Meghren’s right-hand mage.
 Katriel had left the rebels with a letter and supplies, explaining how killing Severan would greatly weaken the usurper.

 Even with his magic sword and martial experience, Maric couldn’t hope to prevail alone against a fully trained mage.
-But he used Katriel’s poison powder as instructed, and slew Severan.
+But he used Katriel’s poison powder as instructed by her letter, and slew Severan.
 This also allowed the conflicted Maric to partially avenge his Elven lover.

 Dragon Age, part 2